Public buses in Sofia: Lines

-Night bus
+Night bus service

-A night bus service was launched in Sofia by Sofia Urban Mobility Center on an experimental basis from 7 April 2018 until 31 December 2018.
-Four routes were included (N1, N2, N3 and N4) and operated from 00:20 until 04:20 at intervals of 40 mins.
-Tickets for the night bus could be obtained solely from conductors on the bus, and not from the driver, machines or other public transport ticket sale points.
+Sofia has a night bus service.
+It was launched by Sofia Urban Mobility Center on an experimental basis from 7 April 2018 until 31 December 2018.
+Tickets for the night bus can be obtained solely from conductors on the bus, and not from the driver, machines or other public transport ticket sale points.
 Tickets for the night bus cost 2 leva compared to the daytime price of 1.60 leva.
-Knyaz Alexander Square was chosen as the site of a transfer location where all night bus lines met and passengers could switch lines.
-As of February 2023, the service isn't running and the last bus for most lines is between 23:30 and 00:00.
+Knyaz Alexander Square is used as the site of a transfer location where all night bus lines meet and passengers can switch lines.

+Four routes are included and operated from 23:30 until 04:20 at intervals of 1 hour.

+The night bus service was closed due to COVID-19.
+In November of 2023, the N1 and N2 lines were re-established, with the rest of the network being brought back in December of the same year, but with changed routes: